WHO downgrades Covid pandemic, says it's no longer emergency

-GENEVA — The World Health Organization said Friday that COVID-19 no longer qualifies as a global emergency, marking a symbolic end to the devastating coronavirus pandemic that triggered once-unthinkable lockdowns, upended economies worldwide and killed at least 7 million people worldwide.
+GENEVA — The World Health Organization said Friday that COVID-19 no longer qualifies as a global emergency, marking a symbolic end to the devastating coronavirus pandemic that triggered once-unthinkable lockdowns, upended economies and killed millions of people worldwide.

+The announcement, made more than three years after WHO declared the coronavirus an international crisis, offers some relief, if not an ending, to a pandemic that stirred fear and suspicion, hand-wringing and finger-pointing across the globe.

-WHO said that even though the emergency phase was over, the pandemic hasn't come to an end, noting recent spikes in cases in Southeast Asia and the Middle East.
-The U.N. health agency says that thousands of people are still dying from the virus every week.
+The U.N. health agency’s officials said that even though the emergency phase was over, the pandemic hasn’t finished, noting recent spikes in cases in Southeast Asia and the Middle East.

+WHO says thousands of people are still dying from the virus every week, and millions of others are suffering from debilitating, long-term effects.

 When the U.N. health agency first declared the coronavirus to be an international crisis on Jan.
 30, 2020, it hadn’t yet been named COVID-19 and there were no major outbreaks beyond China.